hazymat/sensible/README.md

 - Custom firmware supporting OTA updates, audio calibration initiated over MQTT (period of calibration set over MQTT), remote control of audio threshold, audio decay, and timing for repeat / interim audio trigger messages (configured over MQTT), audio levels reported back every x seconds that audio is above the threshold, and of course sensor data reporting back over MQTT
 - Node-RED flows that hook in with the Node-RED lighting system, to allow us to set up instances of sensors, toggle individual sensing types, etc.

+Design decisions
+---
+Wired vs. wireless.
+My preference has always been for wired ethernet-connected devices in the home.
+This project has been through a few iterations but have settled on wireless for reasons of available space in the housing.
+Toyed with the idea of building a board that directly supported W5100 and ATMega328 but keeping it simple to start with and will have a detachable development board.
+(Also means we can use space under the board as dev board will be mounted on female headers.)
+Power is provided via 12-24V passive PoE through network cable.
+The board will have an ethernet jack for ease of connecting power, but IP connection over wireless.
+Strange combo, but justifiable at least to get started.
+Ideally this board would be wired with 802.3af PoE, perhaps that's for later as this is basically designing a development board from scratch.

 Photos
 ---
 Some photos and screenshots should give a better idea of this: